economicalstories/CaL4M/README.md

 ### 2. Pull a Model

-Choose and download a model (model choice is important here - models that are good at verbose chat aren't necessarily good at rapid and terse excel-style responses), for example:
+Choose and download a model.
+For terse, single-word or one-liner replies, we recommend a Q4-quantised 2–4 B model (e.g. phi3.5:3.8b) for fastest sub-second responses:

 ```bash
 ollama pull phi3.5:3.8b